AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-2_Ad-Tech-Tax.md

 <em>[Draft of article]</em>

-<em><strong>Breaking News</strong> is an investigative series into factors affecting online news sites, from performance to profits.
-This is the second of two articles on advertising technologies (ad-tech).</em>
+<em><strong>Breaking News</strong> is a series on the fractures (mostly self-inflicted) breaking the news business.
+This second report is on the "ad tech tax" everyone pays, in dollars, time, and readership.</em>
 _____________________

 <h1>Breaking News 2: Ad Tech — When Goods Ads Go Bad</h1>